arribass/Salesforce-Notes/App Builder/AppBuilder.md

 | App Deployment                        | 0%         |

 ## Business Logic and Process Automation

+### Given a scenario, determine the capabilities and use cases for approval processes

+Approval Process

+What is an approval process?
+- Automated process for approving records in Salesforce
+- Define the steps necessary for a record to be approved
 ## Salesforce Fundamentals

 Decide on:
 - when and why to pick an existing Salesforce Solution or search on the AppExchange.
 - Which type of Solution to be chosen.
 Flow or Trigger.

 Apex Email Handler

 ### Identify the features and capabilities available when creating reports, report types and dashboards

 Snapshots que son
+### Apply features and capabilities available to restrict and extend object, record and field access

+- Org Access

+- Object Access
+- Record Access
+- Field Access

+### Describe the customizations and uses cases for Chatter

+Chatter is a collaboration tool that allows users to communicate with each other in real time.
+It is integrated with Salesforce and can be used to share information, files, and updates with other users.

 ## Data Modeling and Management